 A slew of other features are included, such as highlighting important emails, natural language search, smart filters, read receipts, snooze, and templates.

-$19.99 from the Mac App Store.
-Also available for iOS.
+Available from both the Mac App Store and iOS.
 A free trial is not offered, so I haven’t tested this app personally.
 But the app is highly rated, receiving an average of 4.1 out of 5 on the Mac App Store.

 2. Microsoft Outlook